 The Apprenticeship Levy is part of the government’s plan to increase the quantity and quality of Apprenticeships.
-The Levy is a new tax which aims to fund three million new Apprenticeships in England by 2020.
+The Levy is a tax which aims to fund new Apprenticeships in England.

 The Levy came into effect in April 2017.